-To support the CACP by providing advice and counsel on matters related to police use of force.
-This includes consideration of use-of-force technology and use-of-force modalities (e.g. techniques, policies, procedures and practices).
+Provide advice and counsel on matters related to police use of force, including consideration of use of force technology and use of force modalities such as techniques, policies, procedures and practices.

-- Police encounters with persons who are emotionally disturbed or suffering from mental illness and its intersection with police use of force and use of force training.
+- Improve police encounters with persons who are emotionally disturbed or suffering from mental illness and its intersection with police use of force and use of force training.

-- Use of Force reporting - the Committee acknowledges that police training, policy, and tactics benefit from accurate and comprehensive data.
+- Improve use of force reporting that benefits police training, policy, and tactics through accurate comprehensive data.

 - Promote use of force training-in with emphasis on de-escalation training.